 My son’s first story consisted of a series wavy lines and curlicues written in black marker across the back of a leather sofa.
 Upon completion, he declared, “Look!
 I wrote my story in grown up writing!”
 And for those of you who are wondering, yes, it was a permanent marker.

 With great pride, he read us his story.
 As he pointed to each “word” he shared an action packed and well developed account of Spiderman’s most recent adventure.
 Although his first story was unreadable to anyone else, every other trait of writing (ideas, organization, voice, word choice, sentence fluency) was present.
 It was clear that my son was a writer, he just had to learn how to share his story with others.
 As a mother, I hoped that the formal school instruction in spelling, spacing, and letter formation did not overtake his enthusiasm for sharing his stories.

-While my son’s first story was lost with the eventual replacement of the couch, my daughter’s first piece of formal writing survived.
+While my son’s first story was lost with the eventual replacement of the sofa, my daughter’s first piece of formal writing survived.
 Since she was making a card, she chose to draw her story.
 Have a look:

 I think you’ll agree that my daughter’s card, written to wish her dad a speedy recovery from knee surgery, provides the reader with a clear sense of the event, the details of the event, and the impact of the event (yes, that’s just what her Dad looked like when he came home from the hospital).
 My daughter was also using some of the conventions of text – a greeting at the top of the page:

 and a closing: